Consider the following scenario:

 Multi-tenancy is an architecture in which a single instance of a software application serves multiple customers.
 Each customer is called a tenant.

-As a development platform for cloud application development, the SAP HANA Cloud Platform has been designed with multi-tenancy built into its services.
+As a development platform for cloud application development, the SAP Cloud Platform has been designed with multi-tenancy built into its services.
 Using this capability, Robert can develop and run tenant-aware applications i.e. applications running on shared (virtualized) resources that can be used by multiple consumers (tenants).

 There are several benefits that multi-tenant cloud applications bring: